cyborg-ai-git/doc_evo_framework_ai/doc/40_7_1_bench_rust.md

 | 21  | downcast_async_error       | 1.8797     | 5.2420x        |

-> TODO: to migrate all tests in new standard
+> TODO: to migrate all tests in new benches standard ...
 ## evo_core_id